Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Discussion

 \section{Discussion}

-This study presents the first application of LLMs in a counterfactual analysis to detect gender bias in emergency triage decisions.
-Our findings reveal consistent patterns of gender-based disparities in triage assignment across two large, independent emergency department datasets from different countries and healthcare systems.
-The detection of these biases through an LLM trained to emulate human decisions provides compelling evidence that such disparities are embedded in current clinical practice.
+This study extends prior work by applying LLMs in a large-scale paired-comparison analysis to probe documented sex/gender-related asymmetries in emergency triage decisions.
+Its primary contribution is methodological: it demonstrates the feasibility of using a fine-tuned LLM as a scalable, documentation-level probe of recorded decisions.
+Applied at scale, the probe reveals consistent directional asymmetries in model-predicted triage scores under gender-swapped perturbations, detected across two large emergency department datasets from different countries and healthcare systems.
+These asymmetries are small in magnitude; they are consistent with the hypothesis that sex/gender cues influence triage assignment, but their clinical relevance is not established, and clinician-anchored validation is needed before attributing them to bedside decision-making.

-\paragraph{Key Findings and Clinical Implications} The most striking finding is a consistent directional skew in how identical presentations are triaged after gender flips, succinctly summarized by the Directional Triage Skew (DTS).
-In the full Bordeaux University Hospital ED setting, $\text{DTS}_{M\mid F}=+1.3\%\,[1.0,\,1.6]$ and $\text{DTS}_{F\mid M}=-0.8\%\;[-1.1,\,-0.5]$, implying that, for the same clinical conditions, women are about $2.1\%$ more likely to be assigned less severe triage scores than men.
-This asymmetry suggests that triage decisions incorporate gender-related heuristics that disadvantage female patients.
+A notable finding is a consistent directional skew in how identical presentations are triaged after gender flips, summarized by the Directional Triage Skew (DTS).
+In the full Bordeaux University Hospital ED setting, $\text{DTS}_{M\mid F}=+1.3\%\,[1.0,\,1.6]$ and $\text{DTS}_{F\mid M}=-0.8\%\;[-1.1,\,-0.5]$.
+Pooled across cohorts into a single per-pair rate, model-predicted scores were about $1.1\%\;[0.89,\,1.29]$ more likely to be less severe when the same documented clinical content was presented as female rather than male.

-The clinical implications are profound.
-In emergency medicine, where minutes can determine outcomes, systematic undertriage of women could contribute to delayed diagnosis and treatment, potentially explaining documented disparities in outcomes for conditions like acute coronary syndrome and stroke \cite{mehilli2020coronary}.
-To illustrate the potential scale, if roughly half of emergency visits are by women, a $2.1\%$ differential corresponds to about 220{,}000 additional undertriage assignments for women per year in France (20.9 million visits $\times$ 50\% $\times$ 2.1\%), and about 1.63 million per year in the United States (155.4 million $\times$ 50\% $\times$ 2.1\%).
-Consistent with this, we also observe that female presentations receive an average triage score 0.011–0.021 points higher (less urgent) than identical male presentations, which can translate into meaningful differences in wait times and resource allocation at scale.
-These findings underscore ethical considerations for responsible ML use in clinical pathways and the necessity of governance around fairness auditing \cite{char2018toward}